pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Step 11.
 Add realtime typing indicators

-If you've ever tired to implement your own typing indicators, you'll know it can be tricky.
+If you've ever attempted to implement your own typing indicators, you'll know it can be tricky.
 In general, more real-time features means more data and more connections to manage.

 With Chatkit, you can add typing indicators with little effort.